kimonoki/tg-mstdn/README.md

 # Introduction
-This telegram bot can send toot to any a given mastodon instance
+This telegram bot can send toot to a given mastodon instance

 ## Use the bot
 1. Set the token for telegram bot